buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateReferenceSystem.md

 Name by which the coordinate reference system is identified.
 > NOTE 1  The name shall be taken from the list recognized by the European Petroleum Survey Group EPSG.
 It should then be qualified by the EPSG namespace, for example as 'EPSG:5555'.

 > NOTE 2  The name shall be 'WKT' if an EPSG code does not exist for the Coordinate Reference System (CRS).
-In this case, the CRS shall be further specified using the _IfcWellKnownText_ entity, following ISO 19162: Geographic information &ndash; Well-known text representation of coordinate reference systems.
+In this case, the CRS shall be further specified using the _IfcWellKnownText_ entity.

 ### Description
 Informal description of this coordinate reference system